chunky2808/SPOJ_history/README.md

 It basically crawls through a user's page and generate a list of questions correctly answered, sorted in ascending order(according to time of submission).

-Uses concept of Multithreading to speed up Crawling.
+Uses concept of MultiProcessing to speed up Crawling.

+NOTE : The Project is created solely for purpose of learning.